gka/canvid/README.md

 * **Why only "relatively short" videos?**
   As you see further down, the container format for canvid is a big image sprite of all the frames of each clip.
 Sadly, iOS limits the maximum image size (bigger image get sampled down), so that puts a limit on the maximum frames you can store.

+* **Why is there no audio?**
+  canvid doesn't support audio for the same reason animated GIF doesn't support audio either: because that's not what it was built for.

 ## Installation

 **npm**